beanz/celtic-knot-scad/README.md

 pattern and ```tile_width``` is the knot tile size.
 The "alphabet" for pieces is described in ```knot-piece-alphabet.scad```.
 Each pieces is a 2x2 square of smaller knot parts (called tiles in the code).
-However, "edge" pieces have some empty space.
+However, edge and corner pieces have some empty tiles.

 The second API uses knot tiles and looks like: